nobodhi/javascript_coding_exercise/README.md

 This is a fun example of a back-end coding challenge in Javascript that also demonstrates the dilemmas a developer faces when defending a multi-hour project like this.
 Javascript projects are a universe - when should you begin to stop, and step away from a solution?

 The naive answer simply appeals to the principles of **Document First, Test Driven Development**.
 While there may be innumerable ways in which the solution can be improved, the tests are passing and therefore the code is complete.

-### Find Pairs

-In this exercise we are given a list of lists of music titles (corresponding to titles that users have reviewed) and asked to find all pairs of titles that occur within these lists more than N times.
-E.g., in the following example:

-X, Y, Z
-X, Z

-The pairs (X, Y) and (Y, Z) occur once, and the pair (X, Z) occurs twice.
-The test is [test/pairs-test.js](test/pairs-test.js) and a sample data file is at [data/input.txt](data/input.txt).
-A naive, vanilla JS solution is here: [find-pairs.js](find-pairs.js).

-#### Solution

-This can be looked at as an SQL or MapReduce problem in which we first map the inputs into key-value pairs and then reduce them into a solution.
-We first map the users, titles, and user-title pairs.
-We then sort by title and loop through each title's users, querying for all pairs.

 ## Cracking the Coding Interview